 The Porter-Cologne Water Quality Control Act (Wat.
 Code § 13000 et seq.) authorizes the Water Boards to establish a program of implementation to achieve water quality objectives.
 The program of implementation must include a description of actions necessary to achieve the water quality objectives, a time schedule for the actions to be taken, and a description of monitoring to be undertaken to determine compliance with the water quality objectives.
 (Water Code §13242).

-The Provisions include a program of implementation that contains the following elements: (1) toxicity testing methods and analysis (2) implementation for non-storm water National Pollution Discharge Elimination System (NPDES) dischargers (3) implementation for storm water dischargers regulated pursuant to NPDES permits (4) implementation for nonpoint dischargers required to monitor toxicity, and (5) variances and exceptions to the toxicity water quality objectives.
+The Provisions include a program of implementation that contains the following elements: (1) aquatic toxicity testing methods and analysis, (2) implementation for non-storm water National Pollution Discharge Elimination System (NPDES) dischargers, (3) implementation for storm water dischargers regulated pursuant to NPDES permits, (4) implementation for nonpoint dischargers required to monitor toxicity, and (5) variances and exceptions to the toxicity water quality objectives.

 Toxicity Test Methods and Analysis

-The Provisions would require the use of U.S. EPA standardized aquatic toxicity methods (U.S. EPA, 2002a, 2002b, 2002c) Specific toxicity test methods would ensure appropriate species selection and experimental design are paired with the prescribed statistical approach.
+The Provisions would require the use of U.S. EPA standardized aquatic toxicity methods (U.S. EPA, 2002a, 2002b, 2002c).
+Specific aquatic toxicity test methods would ensure appropriate species selection and experimental design are paired with the prescribed statistical approach.
 This is an important consideration as experimental design paired with an incompatible statistical approach could lead to the incorrect characterization of aquatic toxicity.

 Implementation for Non-Storm Water National Pollution Discharge Elimination System Dischargers